Ted Kennedy Jr. (Co-Chair at Disability Equality Index)

 Outside of work, she volunteers as a board member and secretary at Juno Services Inc., a not-for-profit family violence and homelessness service provider based in Melbourne.
 She is also on the board of Fitted for Work, a charity focused on helping women experiencing disadvantage get work, keep work and navigate through working life.

-Brendan Bailey (Head of Operations at RIAA)
+Brendan Bailey (Head of Operations and Compliance at RIAA)

 Brendan Bailey

-Head of Operations at RIAA
+Head of Operations and Compliance at RIAA

 Brendan leads RIAA’s internal operations, with oversight over the structures, systems and processes that ensure the smooth running of the organisation.